aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

 The refinement of the running example
 --------------------------------------

-The running example refers to 6 locations which are also nodes: ParisP, ParisD, Stockholm, Madrid, Berlin, and Rome.
+The running example refers to 6 locations that are also nodes: ParisP, ParisD, Stockholm, Madrid, Berlin, and Rome.
 The first two nodes are located in Paris, one being a Production and the other a Distribution node.

 Each node actually has two components: the location and the facility type.